rasmushugosson/sb-dataset/README.md

 ## Structure

-The dataset contains one large zipped folder named `64` with 9000 images of dimensions `64x64` pixels.
-The second zipped folder is named `64t` and contains a few extra images of the same dimensions that can be used for things like testing performance of an artificial neural network.
+This dataset contains a total of 10000 small images.
+There is one large zipped folder named `64` with 9000 images of dimensions `64x64` pixels.
+The second zipped folder is named `64t` and contains 1000 extra images of the same dimensions that can be used for things like testing performance of an artificial neural network.